DaniStSimeonova147/ReactJS-Project/README.md

 * Add Comment -> You can add a comment to any animal on the waiting list Logged in user (author) have access tot the following:
-* Edit PetPage -> You can change the information about the animal you created Delete фунцтион -> You can delete the animal you added.
+* Edit PetPage -> You can change the information about the animal you created
+* Delete Option -> You can delete the animal you added.

 ## Technical Details
 Client (adopt-me):
-If you want to run the project, you have package.json file in the main client folder.
+* If you want to run the project, you have package.json file in the main client folder.

-npm install
+$ npm install
-npm start
+$ npm start

 Server:
-The server used in the project is Softuni practice server.
+*The server used in the project is Softuni practice server.
 This is a REST service, created for educational purposes.
 A compiled bundle should be available with every exercise's resources.
-To execute it, run the included start.bat file, or manually open a command prompt and run node .\server.js
+To execute it, run the included start.bat file, or manually open a command prompt and run:

-node .\server.js
+$ node .\server.js

-It was modified, so the initial users have admin role and the initial collecitons are changed.
+*It was modified, so the initial users have admin role and the initial collecitons are changed.
 If you want more details, read its documentation.